roed314/lmfdb-lite/README.md

 # lmfdb-lite

-dictionary-based python interface to the L-functions and modular forms database (lmdfb.org)
+A Python interface to the L-functions and modular forms database (lmdfb.org).
+It uses the [psycodict](https://github.com/roed314/psycodict) library, which provides a dictionary-based approach to interacting with SQL databases and is in turn built upon [psycopg2](https://www.psycopg.org/docs/).

 ## Install